HB9DTX/EDI2ODX/README.md

 # EDI2ODX
-Extraction of Best DX out of EDI files
+Extraction of Best DX out of EDI files.
+Plotting QSO statistics and stations position on map

 # Motivation
 Amateur radio VHF-UHF contests generally provide the opportunity to make long distance radio contacts.Many stations are on the air at the same time, several "portable" stations having selected an elevated QTH with decent conditions (antenna and power).
 QSO's are typically logged electronically into an "EDI" file.

 The [DUBUS](http://www.dubus.org/) magazine gathers announcement of interesting radio contacts for scientific investigations.

-This little script extracts the longest distance QSO's from EDI files and generates .xlsx and .txt file according to DUBUS preferred format:
+This script extracts the longest distance QSO's from EDI files and generates .xlsx and .txt file according to DUBUS preferred format:

 >*Preferred formatting of your report (either TXT or EXCEL) is:*
 >